Nucc/rspec-git/README.md

 It added the new changes to stage and created a git commit with the following message:

-    Added user should contain name
+    Added user should have name

 If you remove the spec, the generated message will be the following:

-    Removed user should contain name
+    Removed user should have name

 Let me know if you have any issue!